Experimental Study on Reinforcement Learning-based Control of an Acrobot: STUDY AND IMPROVEMENT OF RL CONTROLLER USING SIMULATION

-For this case, large fluctuations in the first half of the learning period can be observed.
-Nevertheless, these fluctuations are reduced and the mean value approaches the zero line.

-From cases 9 and 10 it can be seen that changes of the step size $ \Delta\theta $ affect the results only slightly, since the corresponding mean values, as well as the standard deviations are quite similar.
+From cases 9 and 10, which are shown in Figs.\,\ref{fig:case789_posvelgrob} and \ref{fig:case101112_posgrob}, it can be seen that changes of the step size $ \Delta\theta $ affect the results only slightly, since the corresponding mean values, as well as the standard deviations are quite similar.
 The mean values remain within the interval $ [-4,-2] $ and the standard deviations increase towards the end.
-Case 11 and 12 led to the best obtained learning curves in the simulations.
+Case 11 and 12 led to the best obtained learning curves in the simulations, as shown in Fig.\,\ref{fig:case101112_posgrob}.
 One of these learning curves is shown in Fig.~\ref{fig:posgrobgrobbest}.
 There, the values remain near zero from episode 200 with smallest fluctuations.
 Apart from a few small peaks, the original curve almost coincides with the sliding average.

 In comparison to the baseline ICO configuration, the scattering at the beginning of the learning phase is higher.
-The curves for cases 11 and 12 have a almost identical quality.
+The curves for cases 11 and 12 have an almost identical quality.
 The doubling of the step size even caused an improvement.
 Therefore, this case was also tested in the experiment, as can be seen in section~\ref{sec:EXPERIMENTAL_RESULTS}.

 In summary, cases 9-12 show that, although the RL algorithm faced a strong reduction of the state space, a good control policies can still be found.
 In contrast, the analysis of setups with finer discretization showed rather negative tendencies except for case 3.
 However, the result might differ when longer episodes are considered.